jtkim00000/lc3-cpu/README.md

 # lc3-cpu
-A multicycle LC-3 CPU designed solo from scratch in Verilog, tested end to end.
+A multicycle LC-3 CPU built from scratch in Verilog, tested end to end.